varya/food-delivery-packaging/findings/industry.md

 This quote was also accompanied by fascinating dynamics between the different players in the ecosystem.
 From the customer perspective, a lot of them have not really thought about proper packaging and don’t care about the consumer experience once the food has been handed over to the delivery agent.
 In these situations, the delivery platform becomes the primary communicator with the consumer, both for placing order but also for receiving complaints.
 As such, delivery companies have a well documented library of packaging related consumer complaints and are best placed to identify ways to solve these issues and also push customers to adopt these solutions.
 Even in situations where the customers were aware enough of consumer needs and wanted to improve packaging, they don’t know where to procure quality packaging that’s affordable even in smaller quantities.

 One of the ways that these companies are trying to solve this challenge is by setting up their own store to curate and sell quality delivery packaging in smaller quantities and reasonable prices.
-Steps like this are still an experiment but are changing the very ecosystem that we’ve been studying, and you can find out more about this in Key Insights & Core Packaging Concepts.
+Steps like this are still an experiment but are changing the very ecosystem that we’ve been studying, and you can find out more about this in [Key Insights section](../../findings/key-insights/).

 ![](../../assets/pictures/findings/Foodora-Store.png)